lunacookies/dotfiles-old/README.md

 Feel free to have a poke around, and steal anything you may find useful.

-I use an Early 2015 MacBook Pro 13in base model running macOS High Sierra.
+I use an Early 2015 MacBook Pro 13in base model running macOS Mojave.

+[homebrew]: brew.sh